nigelhaim/Notes_3rdYr_1stSem/Web and mobile programming.md

 - It is portable runtime for high-quality mobile apps and primarily based on the c++ language
 - It implements Flutter core libraries taht include animation, and grpahics, fiole and network I/O, plugin architecture, accessibility support, and a dart runtime for developing, compiling and running Flutter applications
 - IT takes Googel's open-source graphics library, Skia to render low-level graphics

+### How to run a flutter app on windows and android

+1. Enable Developer mode (phone)
+2. Enable USB Debugging (phone)
+3. Connect Your Phone with USB
+4. Trust Your Computer if Prompted (Phone)
+5. Run App From Android Studio
+**Android Studio**
+1. You should see your phone on the top right (HTC One Physical Device)
+2. Click play on the main.dart
+3. Done